PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 - If you’ve done a round of interviews around a certain topic, aside from user snapshots, summarise what you’ve learned.
 This allows you to highlight opportunity areas that have been mentioned several times or are a bigger problem then others, thus guiding your prioritisation.

 To conclude, interview snapshots are a great way of quickly capturing the gist of a user interview and sharing those insights with your team.
 Remember, this is just how **we** do them – you can adapt this template however you want to suit your needs.

-And, if you're new to doing user interviews, read our [guide to talking to users as an engineer](/blog/10x-engineers-do-user-interviews) for more tips.
+If you're new to doing user interviews, read our [guide to talking to users as an engineer](/blog/10x-engineers-do-user-interviews) for more tips on how to plan your interviews and find people to talk to.